-You can get a booster dose now if you are 16 or older.
+You should get a second booster if you are:

 - go to a walk-in booster clinic for your age group

 - call HSELive for an appointment on 1800 700 700

 You may also be able to get your second booster from participating GPs and pharmacies.

 You may be more at risk of serious illness from COVID-19 if you have a weak immune system or are aged 65 or older.

 This is because:

 - the protection from previous doses may weaken with time

 - you may be at greater risk of severe illness

 - your immune system may not respond as strongly to vaccination